janpiter/fshunter/README.md

 ##### Please be aware that automated crawling of these websites violates their Terms of Service.
 This is for educational purposes only!

 # Flash Sale Hunter
-Flash Sale Crawler for Indonesia Marketplace.
+Flash Sale Crawler for Indonesia Online Marketplace.

 ## Installation
 1. Import `config.json` file under **data** directory into MongoDB: